Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: Conclusions

 \subsection{Exploring Large Language Models}

 The field of \gls{vsg} using \glspl{llm} is under-explored, with only a few works delving into this domain.
-To the best of our knowledge the existing works predominantly rely on \gls{gpt}-2, which is an outdated \gls{llm} when compared to models such as Mixtral~\cite{mistral_mixtral} which is the best performing open-source model on \gls{mt-bench} or \gls{gpt}-4 which is the best performing proprietary model.
+To the best of our knowledge the existing works predominantly rely on \gls{gpt}-2, which is an outdated \gls{llm} when compared to models such as Qwen3-235B-A22B~\cite{yang2025qwen3} which is the best performing open-source model on Chatbot Arena or Gemini 2.5 Pro~\cite{comanici2025gemini25} which is the best performing proprietary model.
 The scarcity of the integration of \glspl{llm} with visual elements presents an opportunity for further research, exploring the potential of these models in generating more coherent and contextually relevant stories.